gabefair/Share-2-Archive-Today/README.md

  Simple Android app to add an icon to your share menu to publically archive a URL on Archive.today and Archive.Is

 It does not spy on you or collect any data.
 Find it on the [Google Play Store](https://play.google.com/store/apps/details?id=org.gnosco.share2archivetoday).
-(F-Droid store coming soon)

 Find the companion chrome browser app on the [Chrome Web Store](https://chromewebstore.google.com/detail/archive-webpage/falfcajjjjfjjlfabnfaadepcoagegip).